Steps to Self-Awareness, Yoga and Trust

 When a baby first learns to walk, they gradually learn to trust that the action of standing upright will allow them to then take steps forward.

-Similarly, the more we practice yoga and trust – the more we engage with and become aware of the muscles and energy required for us to flow through a class, and the easier it gets – the more trust we cultivate that our body will allow us to make these movements.
+Similarly, the more we practice yoga and trust – the more we engage with and become aware of the muscles and energy required for us to flow through a class, and the easier it gets, our bodies remember and the more trust we cultivate that our body will allow us to make these movements.

 Translating this Trust

-If you’ve ever done an intensive course, especially a yoga teacher training, you’ll already know that somewhere along the line the trust we cultivate in our physical strength and capabilities through yoga begins to translate into this sort of mental and spiritual confidence.
+If you’ve ever done an intensive course, especially a yoga teacher training, you’ll already know that somewhere along the line the trust we cultivate in our physical strength and capabilities through yoga, we begin to become more confident and this translates into our mental and spiritual bodies.

 We start to trust things such as our own judgement a little bit more.
 We start to trust that thoughts or emotions we’re having towards certain things, people or situations might be worth exploring a little bit more, as opposed to shrugging them off or ignoring them.